.NET 1.1C# Program Flow Control: The While Loops

 Console.WriteLine(output); // Outputs "1 3 9 27 81 243 729 "

 The while loop's condition is checked each time the looping code is about to be processed.
-This means that if the condition is false for the first iteration, the command within the loop will not execute at all.
+If the condition is false for the first iteration, the body of the loop will never execute.
 In the following example, the body of the loop is ignored:

 int current = 1001;